Mamprusi people

 Mamprusis are an ethnic group in northern Ghana and Togo.
-Estimates are that there are about 200,000 Mamprusis living in the Northern Regions of Ghana as of 2013, They speak Mampruli, one of the Gur languages.
+Estimates are that there are about 200,000 Mamprusis living in the Northern Regions of Ghana as of 2013.
+They speak Mampruli, one of the Gur languages.
 In Ghana, the Mamprusis live mainly in Nalerigu, Gambaga, Walewale, and their surrounding towns and villages in the North East Region.
-Their origin is in the Upper East Region, principally, Bawku, and they also inhabit parts of the Upper West Region, too.
+Their origin is in the Upper East Region, principally, Nalerigu, and they also inhabit parts of the Upper West Region.

 History

+The Mamprugu Kingdom is one of the oldest Kingdoms in the territory that would afterwards be named The Gold Coast, and subsequently, Ghana.
+The Mamprusi claim to eldership is based on Cognatic Primogeniture, where succession is through the oldest male child.
+However, Gbewaa did not practise this, as he designated a younger son Foɣu/Kufoɣu to rule over his eldest child Kachaɣu and his eldest son Zirile.